vesoft-inc/nebula/docs/nebula-design-concepts.md

-### Storage serve
+### Storage service

-The corresponding process of storage service is nebula-storaged, and provides a key-value store.
+The corresponding process of storage service is nebula-storaged, which provides a key-value store.
 Separated storage and computing makes storage service flexible, and multiple storage engines like RocksDB and HBase are supported, with RocksDB set as default engine.
 To build a resilient distributed system, [Raft](https://raft.github.io/) is implemented as the consensus algorithm.

-Currently it supports
-multiple storage engines like Rocksdb and HBase, etc.
+Currently Nebula Graph supports multiple storage engines like Rocksdb and HBase, etc.

 Raft achieves data consensus via an elected leader.
-Based on that, Nebula Storage makes the following optimizations:
+Based on that, nebula-storaged makes the following optimizations:

 - Parallel Raft

-      Partitions of same ID from multiple machines form a raft group.
-And the concurrent operations are implemented with multiple sets of Raft groups.
+      Partitions of the same ID from multiple machines form a raft group.
+And the parallel operations are implemented with multiple sets of Raft groups.

 - Write Path & batch

-      In Raft protocol, multi-machine synchronization depends on log ID orders, which lead to low throughput.
-Nebula Graph achieves high throughput by batch and out-of-order commit.
+      In Raft protocol, the master replicates log entries to all the followers and commits the entries in order.
+To improve throughput, Nebula Graph makes one host hold many raft groups, and the operations on different group could be invoked simultaneously.

 - Add Raft Learner

-      When a new server joins the cluster, it can be added as a learner node.
-The learner node can neither vote nor count towards quorum.
+      When a new server joins the cluster, it can be added as a learner, which can neither vote nor count towards quorum.
 Once it catches up to the leader's logs, it can be promoted to follower as a normal voting node.

 - Load-balance